snapbeni29/oop_flutter_game/README.md

 # CoronaBot

-3661 total lines (comments added)
+2800 total lines
-2942 lines of code
+2300 lines of code

 ## What's new ?

 - Shop implemented
+=> Be able to buy abilities

 - Boss end-level
-=> Add the random part from Benoit
+=> Make it object-oriented

 - Layout blocs created
-=> Implement 2 levels
+=> Create a place for boss